artsy/artsy.github.io/_posts/2016-08-18-On-Emission.markdown

  <img src="/images/emission/emission-logo-artsy.svg" style="height:300px;">
 </center>

-I arrived fashionably late to the React Native party in Artsy.
+I arrived fashionably late to the [React Native party][architectual] in Artsy.
 I had been a part of our [Auctions Team][auctions_team], where we worked in Swift with [some light-FRP][interstellar].
 We were not affected by the 4 months of simultaneous work on moving to React Native, at all.

 It was a quiet revolution.
-We did not have to install `npm`, made zero changes to the code for auctions and the whole app's infrastructure barely changed.
+I did not have to install `npm`, I made zero changes to the code for auctions and the whole app's infrastructure barely changed.
+Yet we moved to making all new code inside our 3 year old iOS app use React Native.
 What gives?

 Well, first up we weren't planning a re-write, we don't have that kind of luxury and the scope of our app is too big compared to the team working on it.
-Second, we reused existing dependency infrastructure.
+Second, we reused existing dependency infrastructure to support JavaScript based apps.
 Read on to find out what that looks like.

 <!-- more -->

 ### Why we were in a good position to do this

 Let's talk a little about the Artsy flagship app, [Eigen][eigen].
 It's an app that aimed to comprehensively cover the art world.
-From [Shows](https://www.artsy.net/shows) to [Galleries](https://www.artsy.net/galleries), [Fairs](https://www.artsy.net/art-fairs), [Auctions](https://www.artsy.net/auctions), [Museums & Institutions](https://www.artsy.net/institutions).
+From [Shows](https://www.artsy.net/shows) to [Galleries](https://www.artsy.net/galleries), [Fairs](https://www.artsy.net/art-fairs) to [Auctions](https://www.artsy.net/auctions), [Museums](https://www.artsy.net/institutions) to [Magazines](https://www.artsy.net/articles).

 It all looks a bit like this: